Kevin Hassett: American Enterprise Institute

+For the 2008 spring term, Hassett was a visiting professor at New York University Law School.

 Donald Trump administrations

 Chair of White House Council of Economic Advisors

-According to The New York Times, Hassett's nomination by Trump to lead the Council of Economic Advisers was met with opposition by some anti-immigration groups such as Breitbart News, American Renaissance, and the Center for Immigration Studies.
-Hassett—"like most economists ... believes that immigration spurs economic growth."
+Hassett's nomination by Trump to lead the Council of Economic Advisers was met with opposition by some anti-immigration groups such as Breitbart News and the Center for Immigration Studies, in addition to opposition by white nationalist groups such as American Renaissance.
+According to The New York Times, Hassett, "[l]ike most economists... believes that immigration spurs economic growth."
 Prior to Hassett's nomination, President Trump "broke with recent tradition and removed the council's chairman from a cabinet-level position".

-On September 5, 2018, the Council of Economic Advisors released new analysis indicating that real wage growth under Trump was higher than reported, despite figures indicating that wage growth had not picked up.
+On September 5, 2018, the Council of Economic Advisors released new analysis indicating that real wage growth under Trump was higher than reported, despite figures suggesting that wage growth had not picked up.
 Hassett said "Much of the commentary about wage growth that we see is influenced by confusion we find about proper measurement.
 The headlines have missed the real wage growth."

-On September 13, 2018, on an official visit to Ireland, when questioned if the U.S. considered Ireland as a tax haven, Hassett said that: "It's not Ireland's fault US tax law was written by someone on acid".
+On September 13, 2018, during an official visit to Ireland, when asked whether the U.S. considered Ireland a tax haven, Hassett said, "It's not Ireland's fault US tax law was written by someone on acid."
 Hassett had labeled Ireland as a tax haven on several interviews in August–December 2017, when advocating for the Tax Cuts and Jobs Act of 2017 ("TCJA").
-In July 2018, Seamus Coffey, Chairperson of the Irish Fiscal Advisory Council and author of the Irish State's 2016 review of the Irish corporate tax code posted that Ireland could now see a "boom" in the onshoring of U.S. intellectual property, via the Irish Capital Allowances for Intangible Assets (CAIA) BEPS tool which is enhanced by Hassett's TCJA legislation.
+In July 2018, Seamus Coffey, Chairperson of the Irish Fiscal Advisory Council and author of the Irish State's 2016 review of the Irish corporate tax code posted that Ireland could now see a "boom" in the onshoring of U.S. intellectual property, via the Irish Capital Allowances for Intangible Assets BEPS tool which is enhanced by Hassett's TCJA legislation.
 In February 2019, Brad Setser from the Council on Foreign Relations, wrote a New York Times article highlighting the failings of Hassett's TCJA in addressing the use of tax havens by U.S. corporates and why the TCJA incentivized U.S. corporate use of tax havens.

 On June 2, 2019, it was announced that Hassett would be stepping down from his role within the coming weeks.